emilychallice/nuke_tweets/README.md

 Tool for mass-deleting tweets.

 ## Disclaimer
 Use at your own risk!
-Only tested on my own account in batches of around 200 tweets.
-More testing & expansion of the guide and functionality to come.
+Only tested on my own account with batch sizes up to ~500 tweets.
+More testing & expanded functionality to come.

 ## Requirements
 Latest version of Python3